Earl Park, Arncliffe: St. George

-The First game
+First game

 Earl Park was completed and opened for the first time on 16 May 1925.
 St.George played Western Suburbs Magpies.
 The game was designated a 'testimonial' with the club giving its share of the gate to the recently retired champion player Herb Gilbert in recognition of his services rendered as a player and coach.
-The St.George Dragons defeated Western Suburbs 6-5.
+The St.George Dragons defeated Western Suburbs 6–5.

-The club set the League records for highest scoring match, largest winning margin, and most points scored by a team in a match at the ground when they won 91-6 against neighbouring club Canterbury-Bankstown on 11 May 1935.
+The club set the League records for the highest scoring match, largest winning margin, and most points scored by a team in a match at the ground when they won 91–6 against neighbouring club Canterbury-Bankstown on 11 May 1935.
 During that game Les Griffin set two other records for the club: most points in a match (36) and most goals in a match (15).
 For the 1940 NSWRFL season, St. George left Earl Park, moving back to Hurstville Oval.